certainty/emacs-bootup/readme.md

        |- alpha.el
        |- custom.el
        |- omega.el
+       |- vendor
        |- runlevel0
        |- runlevel1
        |- runlevel2

 Runlevel0-2 are directories that may hold your elisp files.
 The rest of the files are used to do pre- and post-actions to the boot-process.
-The custom-file holds custom UX settings.
+The custom-file holds custom settings.

 #### Active Profile

-In order to activate a profile you need to create  symlink into the root-directory.
+In order to activate a profile you need to create  symlink into the profiles-directory.

-    ln -s ~/.emacs.d/root/profiles/my-profile ~/.emacs.d/root/active-profile
+    ln -s ~/.emacs.d/profiles/my-profile ~/.emacs.d/profiles/active

 #### Alpha and Omega